BillOchieng/billsZenSite/content/projects.md

 - Orchestrated an innovative shift from standard bulletins to a dynamic, user-interactive platform, enhancing student engagement through intuitive, clickable course cards that provide detailed curriculum insights
 - Oversaw the engineering of a robust system architecture, optimizing consistency and ease of updates, while also implementing a user-friendly interface that facilitates seamless navigation between academic roadmaps

-# SheetShuttle Documentation & Web Integration August 2021 - December 2021
+# SheetShuttle Documentation & Web Integration

-- Guided a team of 3 in developing user-centric documentation for the SheetShuttle plugin with MKdocs, simplifying the installation and operational processes
+    Duration: August - December 2021

+*Project Overview & Outcome:*

+- The SheetShuttle project streamlined the plugin's user experience by developing intuitive documentation and a dynamic website, leveraging MKdocs.
+This initiative simplified the installation and operation process, enhancing accessibility for CIS department students.
+The successful implementation led to positive feedback and higher engagement, establishing SheetShuttle as a more accessible and reliable tool for its users.

+*Key Features:*

+- *User-Centric Documentation*: Created with MKdocs, the documentation provided clear, step-by-step guides, significantly easing the installation and use of the SheetShuttle plugin.
-- Established an automated update system for the project website, enhancing real-time accuracy and boosting user confidence and interaction
+- *Automated Update System*: Developed an automated system for the project website, ensuring the delivery of current, accurate content, thereby increasing user trust and engagement.
-- Oversaw stringent testing to ensure plugin reliability and performance, directly contributing to user satisfaction and positive feedback
+- *Enhanced Reliability*: Conducted thorough testing to ensure the plugin's reliability and performance, leading to improved user satisfaction.
-- Managed dynamic website development, maintaining content relevance and accessibility, and optimizing user engagement with current information
+- *Dynamic Content Management*: The project website was regularly updated with relevant, accessible content, encouraging ongoing user engagement by providing the latest information and updates.

 # Fault Lines in Aerospace Manufacturing: A Database Analysis of Material Waste